richardhaslam/frackit/paper.md

 # Summary

-Numerical simulations of flow and transport phenomena in fractured porous media is an active active field of research, given the importance of fractures in many geotechnical engineering applications, as for example groundwater management [@qian2014], enhanced oil recovery techniques [@torabi2012], geothermal energy [@mcfarland1976; @shaik2011] or unconventional natural gas production [@sovacool2014].
-Numerous mathematical models and numerical schemes aiming at an accurate description of flow through fracture rock have been presented recently
+The numerical simulation of flow and transport phenomena in fractured porous media is an active active field of research, given the importance of fractures in many geotechnical engineering applications, as for example groundwater management [@qian2014], enhanced oil recovery techniques [@torabi2012], geothermal energy [@mcfarland1976; @shaik2011] or unconventional natural gas production [@sovacool2014].
+A number of mathematical models and numerical schemes, aiming at an accurate description of flow through fractured rock, have been presented recently
 (see e.g. @ahmed2015; @ahmed2017; @brenner2018; @koppel2019; @schadle2019; @nordbotten2019).
 Many of these describe the fractures as lower-dimensional
-geometries, i.e. as curves or planes embedded in two- or three-dimensional space, respectively.
+geometries, that is, as curves or planes embedded in two- or three-dimensional space, respectively.
 On those, integrated balance equations are solved together with transmission conditions describing the interaction with the surrounding medium.
 Moreover, it is often required that the computational meshes used for the different